 Nutrien is back with their "hands-on" Seed Survivor exhibit for children.
 This interactive display is based on the Alberta science curriculum.
 If you have seen it, you will know it is a very popular exhibit during Aggie Days!
 It features multi-media and virtual reality games, an insect video scope, a sunflower seed planting station, a watershed center, talking walls and much more.

 Seed Survivor was designed to teach youth that plants need water, light, healthy soil, and nutrients to survive.
-It also teaches them that plants are essential for human survival by producing food, income, oxygen and enjoyment for us all.

-|Event Dates:||April 11–15, 2018|
+|Event Dates:||April 11–13, 2018|

 |Location:||Nutrien Western Event Centre|